xyin-anl/MapsTorch/README.md

 _Optional:_ For GPU acceleration of spectra volume fitting, install PyTorch with CUDA support following https://pytorch.org/get-started/locally/

+**Develop with Pixi**

+We keep the development environment reproducible with [Pixi](https://pixi.sh/).
+Once Pixi is installed:

+1. Resolve the environment: `pixi install`
+2. Enter the shell: `pixi shell`
+3. Install MapsTorch in editable mode: `pixi run install`

+After that you can run examples or scripts in the Pixi shell, e.g. `python scripts/fit_spec.py -h` or `marimo run apps/guess_elements.py`.

 ## Prepare Data

 MapsTorch works with HDF5 files produced by [XRFMaps](https://github.com/xyin-anl/XRF-Maps).
 The HDF5 file must contain: